collectiveidea/interactor/README.md

 If an organizer has three interactors and the second one fails, the third one is never called.

-In addition to halting the chain, an organizer will also *rollback* through the interactors that it has performed so that each interactor has the opportunity to undo itself.
+In addition to halting the chain, an organizer will also *rollback* through the interactors that it has successfully performed so that each interactor has the opportunity to undo itself.
 Just define a `rollback` method.
 It has all the same access to the context as `perform` does.

+Note that the the failed interactor itself will not be rolled back.
+Interactors are expected to be single-purpose, so there should be nothing to undo if the interactor fails.

 ## Conventions